Canyons of the Ancients National Monument, Colorado

 Paleo Indian People

-People lived on this landscape beginning as early as the late Pleistocene era (or Ice Age) — about 10,000 years ago.
-Small bands of Paleoindians hunted large game, like mammoths and camels, and gathered wild plant foods in a cool, moist environment.
+People lived on this landscape as early as the late Pleistocene (or Ice Age), approximately 10,000 years ago.
+Small bands of Paleoindians hunted large game, such as mammoths and camels, and gathered wild plant foods in cool, moist environments.

-Gradually, over several millennia, the climate warmed and became dryer.
-During the Archaic period, beginning about 7,500 years ago, increasing numbers of hunters and gatherers roamed the landscape, expanding their diet with a wider variety of plants and animals fostered by the warmer climate.
+Gradually, over several millennia, the climate warmed and became drier.
+During the Archaic period, beginning about 7,500 years ago, increasing numbers of hunter-gatherers roamed the landscape, expanding their diet to include a wider variety of plants and animals, facilitated by the warmer climate.

 Agriculture, introduced from the south about 4,000 years ago, marked the beginnings of Pueblo culture in the Four Corners area.
 Basketmaker II people began supplementing their diet by growing corn and squash.
-At that time, people began to live a more settled lifestyle and by about 2,500 years ago they became dependent on corn for the majority of their
+At that time, people began to adopt a more settled lifestyle, and by about 2,500 years ago, they had become dependent on corn for the majority of their daily calories.

 Basket Makers

-Later Basketmaker III people added beans, an important protein, to their crops, began making pottery and hunted with the bow-and-arrow.
+Later, Basketmaker III people added beans, an essential protein source, to their crops, began making pottery, and hunted with the bow and arrow.
 Clusters of small family farms formed the first settled communities across the landscape.
 About 1,300 years ago, warmer, drier weather during the Pueblo I period prompted many families to relocate to higher elevations such as the Dolores River Valley.
-These people built many villages and changes in cultural life over time ranged from hunting and gathering to farming.
+These people built many villages, and cultural practices shifted over time from hunting and gathering to farming.

-By about 750 AD, the Ancestral Puebloans, occupied a widespread area that included Canyons of the Ancients and much of southwest Colorado.
+By about 750 AD, the Ancestral Puebloans occupied a widespread region that encompassed the Canyons of the Ancients and much of southwestern Colorado.
 Their year-round villages began as clustered pit houses.
 Over time, these ancestors of the modern-day Pueblo Indians developed larger masonry homes with connecting walls above ground.
-Some of these homes were built at canyon heads where there was a spring to supply water.
+Some of these homes were built at canyon heads where a spring supplied water.
 Other homes were cliff dwellings.

 At the end of this period, severe drought drove many people from the region.
 However, farmers resettled the area during the more favorable climate of the Pueblo II period beginning about 920 AD.
-As the wild game became depleted, families depended on their crops, and around 1100 AD domesticated turkeys became an important food source.
-Soon, communities dotted the landscape in greater numbers than ever before and during the early Pueblo III period, the population skyrocketed in about 1170.
+As the wild game became depleted, families depended on their crops, and around 1100 AD, domesticated turkeys became an important food source.
+Soon, communities dotted the landscape in greater numbers than ever before, and during the early Pueblo III period, the population increased substantially around 1170.

 Ancestral Puebloans